algosup/2024-2025-project-4-web-fpga-team-3/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 In the example above, we have four nodes representing a DFF, a LUT, a high constant, and an input.
 The edges represent signal connections between the nodes, with delays specified for each connection.

-The front end will use this graph data to render the FPGA structure, visualize signal propagation, and provide interactive controls for running simulations and observing results.
+The front-end will use this graph data to render the FPGA structure, visualize signal propagation, and provide interactive controls for running simulations and observing results.

 #### Generate the visualization

 Now that the `.json` file has been structured, the backend must process this data to create a logical representation of the FPGA.
-The front end will then use this data to render an interactive visualization of the FPGA structure and signal propagation.
+The front-end will then use this data to render an interactive visualization of the FPGA structure and signal propagation.

 - Nodes are dynamically placed on a grid based on their type and connections.
 - Edges are drawn between nodes to represent signal connections, with different colors and styles to indicate signal propagation.
 - Simulation can now run step-by-step.

-The front end will use D3.js to create the visualization, with interactive components for controlling simulations, exploring signal paths, and analyzing FPGA behavior.
+The front-end will use D3.js to create the visualization, with interactive components for controlling simulations, exploring signal paths, and analyzing FPGA behavior.
 The visualization will be updated in real-time as the simulation progresses, allowing users to observe signal propagation and analyze the behavior of the FPGA design.

 ## Risks and mitigation strategies